jeffreybarry/dci-110-css-assignment/README.md

 # dci-110-css-assignment
-Annotated guide to the CSS assignment
+Solutions to the CSS assignment

-## Tips
+## Tip
 Validate your HTML before submitting by using a markup validator: https://validator.w3.org/